LucasWilsonGit/cppref/README.md

 ## Installation

-This tool requires Lua and Luarocks as it was initially written for Vim Lua.
+This tool is Lua based and I recommend Luarocks for installing the following dependencies:
-It will require you to install some libraries:
 ```
 socket.http
 socket.url